 This is not your usual tourist attraction and probably it isn’t on many other lists of best things to do in Saint-Malo.
 In fact, even we would say that it isn’t a tourist attraction, but it is very interesting!
 Rance Tidal Power Station was the first in the world and is still the second biggest in the world.
 It was built to use the astonishing big tides in the region.

 It’s a very interesting concept where the turbines use the seawater entering and exiting the mouth of the Rance river, however, you don’t get to see much of it or how it works… As a tourist attraction, it isn’t the most entertaining or beautiful, but we find it very interesting!

 When staying in Saint-Malo we strongly suggest you stay in Intra Muros or very close to it.
 It is the most important side of the town and where everything happens, at least from a traveler’s point of view!
 These are our suggestions for the best accommodation in Saint-Malo according to their price range.

 You should remember that France is an expensive country… and Intra Muros is the most sought place in Saint-Malo, which means it won’t be easy to find really cheap accommodation.
 Our best option for a budget-friendly hotel in Intra Muros is the Les Chiens du Guet which has nice value for money.

 Best mid-range Hotel in Saint-Malo

-As a mid-range Hotel, we propose to you the Hotel Du Louvre Saint-Malo with a central location, very close to all the important attractions.
+As a mid-range Hotel, we propose to you the Hotel De France et Chateaubriand.
+This hotel has a central location, very close to all the important attractions.
 The rooms are spacious and comfortable.
-It has restaurant and bar which may be handy if you feel too tired after all the travels.
+It has a restaurant and bar which may be handy if you feel too tired after all the travels.